 Biological Sciences

-The Honors Tutorial College Program in Biological Sciences offers exceptional students the opportunity to study the many aspects of biology in one-on-one interactions with Biological Sciences and Biomedical Sciences faculty members.
-Maximum opportunities will be afforded for the student to progress well beyond the material found in conventional courses.
+The Honors Tutorial College Program in Biological Sciences offers exceptional students the opportunity to study aspects of biology in one-on-one interactions with Biological Sciences and Biomedical Sciences faculty members.
+Students are encouraged to engage in tutorials and coursework that will support their academic and professional goals and, if applicable, fulfill admission requirements for graduate or professional school (medicine, dentistry, veterinary medicine, physical therapy, etc.).

 Program Overview